-EWEB has funding to assist homeowners affected by the Holiday Farm Fire to repair or replace their septic systems.
-To receive these funds, homeowners' properties must be within the Holiday Farm Fire perimeter and have sustained structural impacts from the fire.
+EWEB has funding to assist home and business owners affected by the Holiday Farm Fire to inspect, build, repair, or replace their septic systems.
+To receive these funds, properties must be within the Holiday Farm Fire perimeter, and meet other eligibility requirements (ownership, property location, and income guidelines).